-Tests have proven that the cable drive supplied in your K&B engine is far more efficient and superior to a gear drive.
-With a
+Tests have proven that the cable drive supplied in your K&B

 Do not turn your boat propeller or rotate your engine in a counter clockwise direction as doing so might lead to the cable fraying and unwinding.
 Again, regularly lube your cable by using K&B Marine Grease (P/N 8449 or equivalent).
 See maintenance section of this manual for information on this procedure.